 Station Manager: Responsible for overseeing all aspects of UHDiRadio operation.
 This includes: working with all members of the executive committee and faculty sponsors to ensure that they can carry out their duties, and in creating station policies to promote productivity, fairness, and inclusion.
 The station manager will lead weekly staff meetings for the general and executive staff; and consult and collaborate with the faculty sponsor(s) and the appropriate student organization on policies, purchases, and overall professionalism.
 The station manager will be well-versed in the technical, professional, and creative operations of the station.
 The station manager will listen to the station weekly to find areas in which talent and engineers may improve.
 The station manager is essential to the technical and professional cohesiveness of the station.

-The Program Director: Responsible for solving problems and making decisions about types of programs played on the air, including the schedule for the entire program inventory.
+Program Manager: Responsible for solving problems and making decisions about types of programs played on the air, including the schedule for the entire program inventory.
 The program director also organizes program logs, loads media files, and helps troubleshoot problems associated with board operation.

 Creative Production Director: Responsible for creating and managing all production that is played on air.
 This includes legal IDs, promotions for shows and events, and breakers.
 They are also responsible for creating voice and music breakers and montages every semester to go along with the new content added to the station.
 The Creative Production Director is also responsible for working with different station departments to make sure that their production is up to date., and for working closely with the program director to ensure continuity.